Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 #### Web Forms to MVC 5

 There are already some great guides out there on how to sideload so I won't provide all the details here, they haven't really changed that much between the MVC versions.
-It's important to note that this is a migration to the *"full fat"* ASP .Net framework and has nothing at all to do with *.Net Core*.
+It's important to note that this is a migration to the *"full fat"* ASP .Net framework has nothing at all to do with *.Net Core*.

 There are two ways to perform the migration as detailed below.
 Neither is necessarily *better*, but if you find yourself stuck trying one option, simply shelve/revert your changes and try the other option.